aranvhout/OMSS_generator/tutorial.md

 It is also possible to set a seed for the alternatives **without setting a seed for the matrix**.
 In this case, the alternatives become more
 constrained: 1.
-Based on the same input matrix, the alternatives will always be the same—because the `alternative_seed` ensures deterministic behavior.
+Based on the same input matrix, the alternatives will always be the same because the `alternative_seed` ensures deterministic behavior.
 2. However, since the matrix itself is randomly generated (due to the absence of a `seed` for the matrix), the input to the alternatives will vary between runs.